-- Does the application offer an “optional” essay space *as well as* asking this question, or is this the only place where you will get to write about a topic of your choice?
+Ask yourself: Does the application offer an optional essay space as well as asking this question, or is this the only place where you will get to write about a topic of your choice?

-- Have you used the other essay topics effectively to illustrate your personal background and community involvement as well as your academic professional history?
+Now ask yourself this: Have you used the other essay topics effectively to illustrate your personal background and community involvement as well as your academic and professional history?
 Is there anything you really wanted to write about but couldn’t fit in, for whatever reason?

-If you make the most of this space, you can really personalize your application.
-You may drift out of the adcom’s minds pretty quickly if you simply come across as “the project manager with the 740 GMAT,” but with this essay, you have the chance to make yourself stick with them as “the project manager who used skydiving as a team-building exercise,” “the investment banker who teaches salsa dancing to senior citizens,” or “the marketing manager who taught herself five languages in her spare time.”
+Sometimes essay questions simply don’t give you the opportunity to give a 360-degree view of yourself, since the questions may focus exclusively on work examples, your career goals, and/or why you are interested in attending a particular school.
+This essay provides you with the space to add dimensions and give that well-rounded sense of you.
+It can really personalize your application.
+You may drift out of the adcom’s minds pretty quickly if you simply come across as “the project manager with the 740 GMAT,” but with this essay you have the chance to make yourself stick with them as “the project manager who used skydiving as a team-building exercise,” “the investment banker who teaches salsa dancing to senior citizens,” or “the marketing manager who taught herself five languages in her spare time.”

-This positive and distinctive use of this essay will be much more effective than telling them about your SECOND most important leadership experience (since you’ve probably already had a chance to write about the most important one).
-And it would be a Very Good Idea to stay away from bland “catch all” topics like “I wish the admissions committee had asked me how I achieve excellence in everything I do.”
+A positive and distinctive use of this essay will be much more effective than telling them about your second most important leadership experience (since you’ve probably already had a chance to write about the most important one).
+And it would be a very good idea to stay away from bland “catch-all” topics like “I wish the admissions committee had asked me how I achieve excellence in everything I do.”
 Those types of essays usually end up being a) far too much to handle in the space provided, and b) way too generic, and don’t tend to offer the adcom anything much that they can’t learn from other areas of your application.

 Last updated on